rollkit/docs/docs/rollkit-stack.md

 # The Rollkit Stack

-This section will cover the technical stack of Rollkit.
+This section will cover the dependencies and customizeable components of Rollkit.

 It spins up a rollup, which collects transactions into blocks and posts them onto Celestia for DA and Consensus.